-The University Musical Society Administrative Director shall evaluate all disclosed potential conflicts of interest or conflicts of commitment.
-He may require the staff member to provide additional information or documentation that may be relevant to evaluating the potential conflict of interest or conflict of commitment.
+The Department/Unit Administrator shall evaluate all disclosed potential conflicts of interest or conflicts of commitment.
+The Department/Unit Administrator may require the staff member to provide additional information or documentation that may be relevant to evaluating the potential conflict of interest or conflict of commitment.

-As needed, the University Musical Society Administrative Director will consult with appropriate central administrative offices (e.g., Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
-(See also Section B.4, below.)
-As needed, he or she will also consult with [his or her supervisor].
+As needed, the Department/Unit Administrator will consult with appropriate central administrative offices in the College and University (e.g., Dean's Office, Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
+(See also Section B.4, below) As needed, he or she will also consult with the Department Chair/Director.